supertree-toolkit/stk/doc/tutorial.rst

 ADD INSTRUCTIONS ON THIS

 You can then re-import this tree into your dataset, replacing the original tree.
+Navigate to Cunningham_et_al_1992 and replace the tree with the % symbols in the taxa name by clicking :menuselection:`Import tree`.

 .. note:: This is the "standard" data - *keep this* as this is what gets updated when new trees are added to the dataset.

 Removing synonyms requires that a "standard" taxonomy is used.
 It does not matter what this is, but it does matter that two taxa that are actually the same taxa have the same name.
 Services such as `ITIS <http://www.itis.gov/>`_, WORMS, NCID? and other online databases are useful.
 In future the functionality of creating a standardised taxonomy is planned to be included in STK.
 Once a standardised taxa has been decided, the names can be replaced.

 Use your taxonomy to create a *subs file*.
 This can be done manually in a